FMJansen/fmjansen.com/_posts/2022-02-22-accessibility-digital-design-process.md

 ---
 layout: default
-title: Working towards accessibility as a designer
+title: Accessibility in a digital design process
 ---

-# Working towards accessi&shy;bility as a designer
+# Accessi&shy;bility in a digital design process
 {:.no_toc}

 ## In short